 What are the requirements to immigrate to Canada?

 Interested applicants are invited to fill eligibility forms, be in possession of requisite funds necessary for proof pf funds, and research the various processing times for the various immigration programs offered by Canada.
 As from January 2015, applicants for permanent residence have been required to first create an Express Entry Profile in order to be invited to apply for permanent residence under the Federal Skilled Trade, Federal Skilled Worker, and Canadian Experience Class programs.
+Also you can ask for help immigration lawyer in Toronto, lawyer can save a lot of time in immigration process.

 What skills do you need to immigrate to Canada?